-If you work in a loud environment or noisy job site, you could be at risk for work-related hearing loss.
-Losing your hearing, whether temporarily or permanently, can be disorienting and greatly impact your ability to earn a living and provide for your family.
-Employers are required by Washington state law to provide protections against hearing loss.
-Unfortunately, occupational hearing loss can still occur.
-Here’s what you need to know about hearing loss on the job.
+If you work in a loud environment or on a noisy job site, you could be at risk of occupational hearing loss.
+Losing your hearing—whether temporarily or permanently—is not only disorienting, but it can also greatly impact your ability to earn a living and provide for your family.
+Even though employers are required to provide protections against occupational hearing loss, it can still occur.
+Here’s what you need to know about hearing loss on the job:

-The ear is composed of three parts: inner, middle, and outer.
-When damage occurs to any of these parts, it can result in hearing loss.
-There are multiple levels and types of hearing loss, but for the sake of workers’ compensation claims, L&I views hearing loss as either an injury (conductive hearing loss) or occupational disease (sensorineural hearing loss).
+The ear is composed of three sections: inner, middle, and outer.
+When damage occurs to any parts of these sections, it can result in hearing loss.
+There are multiple levels and types of hearing loss, but for the sake of workers’ compensation claims, the Washington State Department of Labor and Industries (L&I) views hearing loss as either an injury (conductive hearing loss) or occupational illness (sensorineural hearing loss):

-- Conductive hearing loss is usually caused by a single event, such as an explosion or head injury, which damages the outer or middle ear and results in temporary or permanent hearing loss.
+- Conductive hearing loss: typically caused by a single event, such as an explosion or head injury, which damages the outer or middle ear and results in temporary or permanent hearing loss.
 In mild cases, it will heal on its own, but more serious cases will require treatment and/or hearing devices.

 Signs And Symptoms Of Occupational Hearing Loss

 Many factors affect job-related hearing impairment, including loudness, pitch, the length of a worker’s exposure to noise, and patterns and frequency of using ear protection (such as headsets or ear plugs).
-Employees who are exposed to high levels of noise in the workplace should look for the following signs of potential hearing loss, and take measures to protect their ears:
+Employees who are exposed to high levels of noise in the workplace should take measures to protect their ears and look for the following signs of potential occupational hearing loss:

 - Muffled or distorted sound